Lochnivar/ashverse/analysis/project-analysis-comprehensive.md

 **Assessment:** This is a feature, not a bug.
 The detailed prequel provides foundation, while the main series can use compression and vignettes. **No changes needed.**

-### 2.2 Character Cast Rigidity
+### 2.2 Character Cast Structure
-**Weakness:** The locked cast list (`fairfax-meade-cast-list.md`) may be too prescriptive.

-**Issue:** Having specific POV characters locked for each book could limit narrative flexibility during writing.

-**Recommendation:**
-- Keep the "always present" rule (at least one Fairfax and one Meade at major events).
-- Consider making specific POV assignments "preferred" rather than "locked."
-- Allow flexibility to add or shift POVs if narrative demands it.
+**Status:** ✅ **RESOLVED - Changed to PREFERRED**

-**Assessment:** The cast list is good as a guide, but the "LOCKED CANON" status may be too rigid.
-Consider changing to "PREFERRED STRUCTURE" with flexibility clause.
+**Update:** The cast list has been changed from "LOCKED CANON" to "PREFERRED STRUCTURE" with flexibility allowed.

+**Current Approach:**
+- Fairfax and Meade families are the preferred POV characters for each book.
+- They are the "rock" that shows the effects of the PoD shift.
+- Other characters will be created and used as needed.
+- Flexibility is allowed if narrative demands it.

+**Core Rule Maintained:**
+- At least one Fairfax and one Meade alive and within smelling distance of every major event.
+- This is the foundation - they show the effects of the PoD shift across generations.

+**Assessment:** This is the correct approach.
+The families provide continuity and perspective, but narrative flexibility is preserved.

 ### 2.3 California Independence Timeline
 **Weakness:** California independence in 1872-1873 may be too early for maximum narrative impact.